hkopetskie/RepData_PeerAssessment1/PA1_template.md

 ```

-The mean number of steps per day using imputed values is 1.0766 &times; 10<sup>4</sup> and the median number of steps per day is 1.0766 &times; 10<sup>4</sup>.
+The mean number of steps per day using imputed values is 10766 and the median number of steps per day is 10766.
 In comparison to the values generated excluding missing values the mean is equal and the median is greater.
 The change in the mean and median values is insignificant (<10 steps per day).

 ### Are there differences in activity patterns between weekdays and weekends?